GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/capture.rst

-How to generate a BVH trace
+How to generate a BVH scene
 ---------------------------

-The first thing you will need to do is generate a BVH trace.
+The first thing you will need to do is generate a BVH scene.
 Currently, this is done via the Radeon Developer Panel.
-Please read the documentation provided with this distribution for information on how to create a BVH trace.
+Please read the documentation provided with this distribution for information on how to create a BVH scene.
 This can be obtained from within the Radeon Developer Panel or from the link on the Radeon Raytracing Analyzer “Welcome” view.
 The documentation is also available online at: